jashug/OSoap/bootstrap_packages/README.md

 # Package Specification

 A package consists of a directory in this folder, containing a script named `compile`, a script named `install`, and a file named `dependencies`.
-The package name is the name of the directory, and should include no whitespace and no forward slash characters, and should not be the reserved name `all`.
+The package name is the name of the directory, and should include no whitespace and no forward slash characters, and should not be the reserved name `all` or `sysroot`.
 Packages must be listed in the file `packages` in this directory.

 The `compile` script is run with the current working directory set to the package directory.